What does 2023 have in store for commercial interiors?

 At Orgatec, Softline launched a versatile selection of new products, specifically designed to create comfortable and welcoming meeting zones and ‘privacy spaces’ in contemporary office environments – suited for an informal meeting, a moment of focus before an important task, or simply a peaceful coffee break or chat with a colleague.

-Milani unveiled their Smart conference collection with their ‘Red Is Bold’ coloured theme.
+Milani unveiled their People collection with their ‘Red Is Bold’ coloured theme.
 The red-pink two-tone.
 The red expresses the history of Milani and the gentleness of pink indicates the approach of the company to the world of furniture, made up of care, family and feminine memories, manufacturing skills, attention to service and accessible quality.

 Whilst Milani used the use of red and pink to speak of its personality, other fabrics displayed for 2023 shared warm tones and hues that will be adorning the offices of the next few years.